wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 # 1. Galaxy Consensus getting started manual

 # 2. Introduction
-This is a manual for helping getting started as a Wanchain Galaxy Consensus node operator.
+This is a guide for helping getting started as a Wanchain Galaxy Consensus node operator.
 You can follow along with this manual and help test the proof of concept version of Galaxy Consensus.
 Please join our [Gitter chat room](https://gitter.im/wandevs/community) if you have any questions about this guide.
 Members of our official dev team and Wanchain community developers are there to help out with any issues you might have.

 **Software Environment**
 - We recommend using Linux or MacOS